BioSTEAMDevelopmentGroup/biosteam/docs/index.rst

 Scientific Papers
 -----------------

-Several studies have leveraged the BioSTEAM platform to compare conversion technologies, chart development pathways for various bioproducts, and build new tools for sustainability assessments.
-Here is a short list of related publications:
+BioSTEAM has been used to model a range of fermentation-based bioproduct pathways going from conventional/cellulosic crops, municipal solid waste, and flue gas all the way to diols, organic acids, oleochemicals, and biofuels.
+Newer applications for BioSTEAM include thermochemical upcycling of waste plastics through pyrolysis and solvent-based dissolution and precipitation.
+Several studies have leveraged the BioSTEAM platform to compare conversion technologies, chart development pathways, and build new tools for sustainability
+assessments:

 * **Software tools**: